rd--/blksc3/md/glossary.md

 The 𝑁 control selects between symbolic and text naming schemas.
 Some equivalent names are ∿=_SinOsc_ and ≤=_LessThanOrEqualTo_.

+## Notes

+Programs may include detailed notes.
+There is a notes text area to right of the workspace.

 ## Number

 A number block is a block with a single editable text field in which one can write a number.